zaang/zaang.github.io/README.md

 ## About theme

-This theme is the copy of [elementaryOS](http://elementaryos.org) portal page.
-Some features are imperfect, but I will make it more perfect.
+This theme is the copy of [Simpleyyt](http://simpleyyt.github.io) portal page.

 ## Usage